alexandergerber/courses-tsa/chapter4.md

 Based on the plots we can see that time series generated from an AR-process are generally smoother and are more persistent over time compared to MA-processes.
 However, it is hard to distinguish an AR(1) form an AR(2) or a MA(1) from a MA(2) process.
 Furthermore it would be also hard to distinguish an AR process with e.g. $\phi = 0.2$ from an MA process by mere inspection of the plot.
-A more appropriate tools to help us decide which is the most likely candidate that generated the data are the estimated ACF and PACF functions.
+More appropriate tools to help us decide which is the most likely candidate that generated the data are the estimated ACF and PACF functions.
 From theory we know:
 - the PACF of an AR(p)-process has a cutoff after the p-th lag
 - the ACF of an AR(p)-process decays slowly
 We can make use of this knowledge by estimating ACF and PACF and look whether either one has a clear cutoff.